 Google has stated that website speed (no longer than 2 seconds for a webpage to load) is an SEO ranking factor, so ensuring that your website pages are optimized and running at full speed is always a good idea.

 After all, chances are high you’ll lose valuable customers if your website takes too long to load.
 Statistics indicate nearly 60% of consumers abandon a website if they have to wait more than three seconds for it to load—and the majority will not return.

-On another note, most first-time website owners select run-of-the-mill hosting plans, which are easy, low-cost, and user-friendly.
+As roofing digital marketing experts, we know most first-time website owners select run-of-the-mill hosting plans, which are easy, low-cost, and user-friendly.
 These benefits are great if your website stays the same.
 However, as your website grows, it may need more sophisticated hosting.

 When this happens, it is best to upgrade your hosting plan.
 This keeps users happy, and search engine optimization strong.